osobotu/mlip-kafka-lab/README.md

 ## Deliverables
 - [ ] Establish a secure SSH tunnel to the Kafka server.
 Explain to the TA the concepts of topic and offsets in Kafka and how this ensures message continuity if a consumer is disconnected.
 - [ ] Modify starter code to implement producer and consumer modes for a Kafka topic.
+- [ ] Design a schema for the messages and justify the decisions made.
 - [ ] Demonstrate using Kafka's CLI tool *kcat* (or alternatives) to manage and monitor Kafka topics and messages.